owncloud/docs/docs/best-practices.md

 Reference: [`Literal Text and Blocks`](https://asciidoctor.org/docs/user-manual/#literal-text-and-blocks)

 Literal paragraphs and blocks display the text you write exactly as you enter it.
-Literal text is treated as preformatted text.
+Literal text is treated as pre-formatted text.

 Example:
 ```